xuan6/react-practice/README.md

 # react-practice
-My solutions to verious React mini practices and 'Code 15 React Projects' challenges.
+My solutions to various React mini practices and 'Code 15 React Projects' challenges.

 The starter files and UI examples for 'Code 15 React Projects' come from https://react-projects.netlify.app/.